ldynia/archcolider/BusinessDrivers .md

 4. Subscriber can reorde the same menu for a previous time period in one click.
 (Possibly subscriber can select from any previous pre-formed menus)
 5. Subscriber can accept or reject recomended meals (L.D)

-## 5. Ability to purchase without registering first
+## 5. Purchase system - Ability to purchase without registering first.

 1. _PoS admin_ impersonate system user and make an order from the smart-fridge in the local PoS
 - _PoS admin_ have personal account and login.
 It's not generic account for a PoS.
 (AG)